Cyber Mission Assurance Team builds strong relationship with public utilities district

-Staff Sgt.
-Brandon Koch talks with Senior Master Sgt.
-Brian Boosz regarding their assessment of the Snohomish County Public Utilities District network at the Information Operations Readiness Center, Joint Base Lewis-McChord, Wash. on August 25, 2021.
 The Washington National Guard’s Cyber Mission Assurance Team continued its long-standing partnership with cyber experts from the Snohomish County Public Utility District to conduct cyber-security defense assessments.

-(U.S. National Guard photo by Joseph Siemandel)
+“Doctorial we have cyber protection teams and they focus on doing assessment and securing Department of Defense networks.
+But we identified a gap that DoD doesn’t just need to defend the networks, we have to have a good idea of the risk level of our partner organizations,” said Chief Warrant Officer 3 Brian Gosch, Washington National Guard CMAT team chief.
+“To do this we partnered with the local power and utility companies that help power the bases here in Washington.”

+The Washington National Guard first developed its relationship with the Snohomish County Public Utility District (SNOPUD) back in 2015.
+SNOPUD provides power for more than 355,000 customers, to include Naval Station Everett.
+The first engagement included a utility grid assessment which identified some vulnerabilities and helped develop strategies to ensure a more secure network.

 |Date Taken: